AhmadAlKhaldi86/OAuth/README.md

-# OAuth test project with passwordjs.
+# OAuth test project with passportJs.

 ```diff
 - OAUTH a way for users to authenticate using 3rd party apps such as facebook google.